maddoxfirm

 When filing a short or long term disability claim, you will need to provide your insurance company substantial evidence of your disabling symptoms.
 This can include office visit notes from your doctors, imaging, test results, and hospitalization records.
 In some cases, your medical records from your treating physicians may not relay the full scope of your symptoms and how they prevent you from working.
 You may consider undergoing a Functional Capacity Evaluation (“FCE”) to obtain more objective evidence in support of your short or long term disability claim.
 If you claim has already been denied, consider an FCE for your long term disability appeal.

-In this article, we’ll explain what a Functional Capacity Evaluation is, what kind of disability claims a Functional Capacity Evaluation can support, how a Functional Capacity Evaluation can support your disability claim, what you should expect from a Functional Capacity Evaluation, and how the experienced team at The Maddox Firm can help prove your short or long term disability claim.
+In this article, we’ll explain what a Functional Capacity Evaluation is, what kind of disability claims a Functional Capacity Evaluation can support, how a Functional Capacity Evaluation can support your disability claim, what you should expect from a Functional Capacity Evaluation, and how the New Jersey and New York long term disability lawyers at The Maddox Firm can help prove your short or long term disability claim.

 What Is a Functional Capacity Evaluation?